Pratik2587/image_classification/README.md

 # image_classification
-This app is a simple machine learning web application using TensorFlow.js. by using a pretrained MobileNet model for classifying images from webcam which is customized model to classify images into three custom categories.
+This is a simple machine learning web application using TensorFlow.js. by using a pretrained MobileNet model for classifying images from webcam which classify images into three custom categories.